siestheapp/V10/supabase/TAILOR3_SCHEMA.md

 # V10 Database Schema Documentation (tailor3)

 ## Overview
 This document describes the complete database schema for the V10 app (tailor3), including tables, relationships, and data structures.
-This schema is more normalized and scalable than tailor2, supporting richer ingestion, analytics, and future expansion.
+This schema is more normalized and scalable than tailor2, supporting richer ingestion, analytics, user action tracking with undo functionality, and future expansion.

+**Current Status**: 18 tables, 7 views, with comprehensive action tracking and undo capabilities.

 ## Database: `tailor3` (PostgreSQL)